 Carbon Fee and Dividend

 Carbon Fee and Dividend is an efficient and transparent carbon pricing mechanism that drives greenhouse gas emissions reductions across most sectors of the economy.
 A steadily-rising fee (e.g. $50 per tonne on CO2 emissions) is placed on the carbon content of fossil fuels upstream – at the mine, well, or port of entry.
-Unlike a carbon tax where revenue goes back to the government, in a fee and dividend the entire net revenue generated by the carbon price is returned directly to every citizen through monthly ‘dividend’ payments.
+The entire net revenue generated by the carbon fee is then returned evenly to every citizen through monthly ‘dividend’ payments.

 - The dividend (100% of revenue) would protect lower and middle income families, maintain public support and give consumers greater purchasing power, enabling all households to play their part in the mitigation of climate change.